 Key Considerations Before Choosing a Landline Provider

 1. Which home phone services are offered in my area?

-2. What kind of calls am I, my family or business going to be making?
+2. What kind of calls am I, my family, or business going to be making?

-When purchasing home phone plans, you should consider what kind of calls you're going to be making.
+When purchasing home phone service plans, you should consider what kind of calls you're going to be making.
 You should also take into account how often you'll be using the phone(s).
 These determinations will help you decide on a plan that works best for you at the most affordable price.